squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 We could use use a second data structure like a hash map to look up matching words after the fact, but that would mean sacrificing a lot of the data savings that we're using a DAFSA for in the first place.
 To give an idea of the amount of extra data involved, a hash map, at the absolute minimum (i.e. ignoring *all* overhead), would need to store the bytes of all possible named character references, which ends up being 16,641.
 The values would then take an additional 8,924 bytes.

 With DAFSA nodes that are 4-byte aligned, the nodes themselves would require 15,488 bytes.
 So, with the DAFSA + a separate hash map, it'd need a minimum total of 41,053 bytes to store the data.
-Still less than the full trie, and there are probably ways to cut down the size further, i.e. using some sort of custom hashing scheme/minimal perfect hashing, but, luckily, we can avoid all that because it turns out it is possible to do...
+Still less than the full trie, and there are probably ways to cut down the size further, i.e. using some sort of custom hashing scheme/minimal perfect hashing, but, luckily, we don't have to worry about that because it turns out it is possible to do...

 ### Minimal perfect hashing using a DAFSA